oracle-livelabs/database-maa/zdm-physical-offline/target-db-provision/target-db-provision.md

 3. Click "Create Database software image".

-   Enter Display Name as "DBImage-Source-DB" as below.
+   Enter Display name as "DBImage-Source-DB" as below.

    ![Image showing Database Software Image Name ](./images/database_image_name.png)

-4. Configure Database Software Image.
+4. Configure database software image.

-   Select database version as "19c"   (Same as the Major Version of your Source Database)
+   Select database version as "19c"   (Same as the major version of your source database)

-   Select PSU as 19.16.0.0 ( In case you have selected different version for Source Database in Lab 2 ,then select that version )
+   Select PSU as 19.16.0.0 ( In case you have selected different version for source database in Lab 2 ,then select that version )

-   Upload Oracle Home Patch inventory ouput generated in Task 1 as below.
+   Upload Oracle Home patch inventory ouput generated in Task 1 as below.

    ![Image ](./images/db_version_info.png)

-5. Create Database Software Image.
+5. Create database software image.

    Click on "Create Database software image" to create DB Image.

-   This will take some time , please proceed to next Lab.
+   Please wait for the completion of this task before proceeding to the next task.

 </details>